Mangopay/api-docs/page/18_authentification.md

 With this Authorization Header, you can communicate with our service.

 **Security Level**
-Using Basic Authentification represents unnecessary level of risk since the Passphrase is transmitted in each and every call.
+Using Basic Authentication represents unnecessary level of risk since the Passphrase is transmitted in each and every call.
 This is the reason why we want to limit its exposure by using the OAuth 2.0 Authorization method.

 Resource: A base64 encoder : http://www.motobit.com/util/base64-decoder-encoder.asp